This post may contain affiliate links. Please read my disclosure policy for more details.

 - Onion & chili flakes (optional)

-- Gently fry garlic, diced onion and chili flakes (optional) in olive oil for 5 minutes
+- Gently fry garlic, onion, and chili flakes (optional) in olive

 - Stir in canned tomatoes, oregano and cook for 15 minutes